 It Takes Time to Monetize Your Blog

-As I mentioned above, it takes time to make money from your blog, so make sure your goals are realistic.
+As I mentioned above, it takes time to learn how to be a blogger and to make money from your blog, so make sure your goals are realistic.
 While you work to build up your blog traffic, there will be months in which you make little to no money.
 That’s totally normal, and your income will increase as your traffic and social media followings grow.
 It takes time for search engines to index and start crawling your site regularly, so be patient– it’s worth it!
 It’s helpful to set goals, just make sure they are reasonable and attainable.

 People Aren’t Going to Subscribe to Your Blog “Just Because”